-Major sites with planning permission
+Major sites with planning permission 10

-8.8.
-For sites of 10 dwellings or more that benefit from an extant detailed planning permission (either full or reserved matters) a case-by-case assessment has been made to assess how many new homes will be delivered within five years.
-This case-by-case analysis has included consideration of the number and type of units being delivered on a site, the details of any infrastructure requirements, the discharge of conditions associated with the planning permission, whether a CIL commencement notice had been received, feedback from the developer as to their programme for developing the site, information from case officers working on specific applications and any other relevant information.
+9.10.
+For sites of 10 dwellings or more that benefit from an extant detailed planning permission (either full or reserved matters) a case-by-case assessment has been made to assess how many new homes are likely to be delivered within five years.
+This case-by-case analysis has included consideration of the number and type of units being delivered on a site, the details of any infrastructure requirements, the discharge of conditions associated with the planning permission, whether a CIL commencement notice had been received, feedback from the developer as to their programme for developing the site, information from case officers working on specific applications, and any other relevant information.